cockroachlabs/metrics-exporter/README.md

 # metrics-exporter

-Proxy to filter and rewrite cockroachDB metrics in Prometheus format.
+Proxy to filter and rewrite CockroachDB metrics in Prometheus format.
 Currently, it exports all metrics as is, except for histograms.
 Histograms are converted from a log-2 linear format (HDR histograms) to a log-10 linear format.
 They have consistent lower/upper buckets to work with Grafana's heatmaps.